Belgium, a country in Western Europe known for medieval towns, Renaissance architecture and as headquarters of the European Union and NATO.

-The Millennium Golf Club, as the name suggests opened in 2000, and was built in the late nineties situated around the beautiful lake Paalse Plas near Paal, just an hours drive from Brussels and Antwerp.
-As well as the 18 hole Championship Course there is a nine hole and a small children’s course called the Bambini course.
-The small course has artificial grass fairways.
+The Millennium Golf Club, as the name suggests opened in 2000 and was built in the late nineties.
+Beautifully situated around lake Paal, just an hours drive from Brussels and Antwerp.
+As well as the 18 hole Championship Course there is a nine hole plus a children’s course called the Bambini course.
+The small course features a putting and chipping course on artificial turf, a kids clubhouse and library.
 There is a great family – friendly atmosphere around the whole complex.

 The landscape is flat so no need for buggy, a walk in the park.
 There are some beautiful oak, beech and rhododendron trees through out the course, and as you would expect with a large lake there are a lot of water hazards.
 At times when the breeze is blowing you do need to take into account that this wind turns the course into a real ‘inland links’ bringing with it the same challenges.

 Spiegelven Golf Club, Genk.
 An 18 holes hole Championship course with an additional nine hole course.

 The heath landscape is very picturesque, the fairways are laid out on rolling terrain with lots of trees and plenty of water hazards.
 The course is a interesting challenge for any golfer

 but the lower handicapper can take risks with big bold drives and cutting corners.

 After 18 holes walking this beautiful Flemish golf course you can be sure you will just want to sit back with a Belgian beer or two.